cpjm/pands-project/README.md

 The following are additional graphs reflecting my observations and opinion above.
 </p>
 <p>
 There is a wide selection of histogram and scatter plots available for your persual.
-You will see that my above observations are also born out in these plots also.
+You will hopefully see that my observations are demonstrated in these plots also.
 </p>

 <br />